sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 > Then I went off-script, and I set an admin password for Tails and installed cryptsetup from [the tar file linked from this Gitlab repo](https://gitlab.com/cryptsetup/cryptsetup#download) (installing via `sudo apt install cryptsetup` was giving me issues, I assume because its Tails).
 I then ran `sudo ./cryptsetup luksDump /dev/sdb2` to learn more about our new encrypted partition.
 Here's what it output:

-(In other words, here's what information we got about the lock.)
+(In other words, I asked for more information about the lock I had just created.
+And here's what I got.)

 ```text
 LUKS header information for /dev/sdb2